Loading

 A Facebook ad for Thanksgiving turkey that talks about a possible shortage and mentions when the orders will ship.

-Grass Roots Farmers' Cooperative talks about how there might be a turkey shortage (timely, due to the pandemic) and how you should order now (urgency) to make sure that you have a turkey for your family's Thanksgiving (seasonal).
+In this ad, Grass Roots Farmers' Cooperative talked about how there might be a turkey shortage (topical) and how you should order now (urgency) to make sure that you have a turkey for your family's Thanksgiving (seasonal).
 It hits all the right notes—at the right time.

 Holidays aren't the only time to leverage urgency.
 You can mention that you're only offering a sale or coupon code for a limited time.
 Or maybe you're only releasing a certain number of bundles that contain high-value products.
 And if it's true, you can mention that your items sell out fast.
 Urgency hits an impulse button that makes folks more likely to purchase quickly, so they don't keep scrolling, forget about you, and then never come back.